RajenderSingh/AkkaActor/README.md

-# Scala Basics
+# Akka Actor Basics

-It is collection for many Scala basic sample applications for Beginners.
+It is collection for many Akka actor basic sample applications for Beginners.